NanashiTheNameless/IoTWeather/README.md

 # IoTWeather
-Simple IotWeather stuff, Released As-Is no support of any ind
+Simple IotWeather stuff, Released As-Is no support of any kind